parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/advance/cross_contract.md

 }
 ```

-## Call Contract by using function
+## Call Contract by Using Function
 ---

 Cross-contract calls can also be simply made by using the function `pchain_sdk::call` or `pchain_sdk::call_untyped`.